 Registration will be completed through the Student Information System (SIS).
 Detailed registration instructions for visiting students are included in acceptance e-mails.

 All students who undertake any form of academic study within the University are required to pay the comprehensive fee in addition to tuition.
-Payment of the comprehensive fee is due in full by May 15, 2017.
-If you enroll after May 15, 2017, the fee is due five days after you enroll.
-Tuition for each session is due the day before your class starts.
+Payment of the comprehensive fee is due in full by May 20, 2024.
+If you enroll after May 20, 2024, the fee is due five days after you enroll.
+Tuition for each session is due on the third day of class.

 - Choose your courses carefully.

 - If you are enrolling in research hours it is very important that you select the course section that your advisor is supervising.
-If your research advisor is not listed on SIS you should complete a course action form, including a signature from your advisor, and register in person at the Office of Summer and Special Academic Programs.
+If your research advisor is not listed on SIS you should complete a course action form, including a signature from your advisor.

-- If you are enrolling in independent study, you will need to complete a course action form, including a signature from your instructor, and register in person at the Office of Summer and Special Academic Programs.
+- If you are enrolling in independent study, you will need to complete a course action form, including a signature from your instructor.

 - For variable credit courses, indicate the number of credits for which you wish to enroll.

 - To enroll on a credit/no credit or audit basis, follow the regulations of your school or home institution and select the appropriate grade option.
 See Undergraduate or Graduate Record for academic policies.

 - The cost of auditing a course is the same as the cost of taking the course for credit.